 It’s more likely that you just need to re-center your focus.
 Which you can easily do with these tips.

-Tips for Taking Better Travel Photography in 2018
+Tips for Taking Better Travel Photography

 Research What Makes Good Photography